phalcon-orphanage/docs/en/api/Phalcon_Dispatcher.rst

 Class **Phalcon_Dispatcher**
 ============================

-Dispatching is the process of taking the request object, extracting the module name,  controller name, action name, and optional parameters contained in it, and then  instantiating a controller and calling an action of that controller.
+Dispatching is the process of taking the request object, extracting the module name, controller name, action name, and optional parameters contained in it, and then instantiating a controller and calling the relevant action of that controller.

 .. code-block:: php

     <?php

-    $dispatcher = new Phalcon\Dispatcher();
+    $dispatcher = new Phalcon_Dispatcher();

-    $request = Phalcon\Request::getInstance();
+    $request  = Phalcon_Request::getInstance();
-    $response = Phalcon\Response::getInstance();
+    $response = Phalcon_Response::getInstance();

     $dispatcher->setBasePath('./');
     $dispatcher->setControllersDir('tests/controllers/');